shane2512/Persona-Your_AI_Digital_Twin/README.md

 [![Built on Bolt](https://img.shields.io/badge/Built%20on-Bolt-blue?style=flat-square)](https://bolt.new)

 An AI-powered self-reflection tool that helps you align your decisions with your core values and life goals.
-Using Google's Gemini AI, it provides personalized guidance and actionable insights based on your unique situation.
+Using Claude Sonnet 4, it provides personalized guidance and actionable insights based on your unique situation.

 ## Features